bcrist/footlang/doc/src/unions/index.md

 Note that unlike structs, coercion from a union type to the type of one of its fields is not allowed.
 Use [match](../expr/match.md) or [catch](../expr/errors.md) to ensure that all fields are handled.

 ## `is` operator
-The `is` operator returns `.true` if the active field of the union value on the left matches the symbol or type on the right.
+The `is` operator returns `true` if the active field of the union value on the left matches the symbol or type on the right.
 Usually it will be better to just use a [`match`](../expr/match.md), but sometimes you just want to check for one thing.

 ## Mutability
 If a union value is not `mut`, then none of its fields are `mut`, even if they were declared so.
 Note this is a shallow transformation; it does not affect the type of data accessible through pointers or slices.